rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 2.md

 ### Exercise 1 – Configure identity providers

-Task 1- Configure Google to be used as an identity provider<br>
 Note:  Create a Gmail account for use in this lab, I recommend something like this<br>
 Initialssc300@gmail.com (FFsc300@gmail.com)<br>
 If the account is taken use a recommended one – Note your username and password<br>

-Step 1:  Does not paste – type in manually<br>
+Task 1- Configure Google to be used as an identity provider<br>

+### Create a new project:

+Step 6: Click Get started

 Step 13: Copy and paste the URLs into notepad, paste 1 line at a time do not include the – <br>
 Step 14: Copy the client ID and Secret and paste in notepad<br>